luke-h1/fe-talk-2024/slides.md

 <img src="/cat-laptop.gif" class="w-78"  />

 <!--
-Now that we know a bit what a typical feature flag looks like, let's look at a real world demo with posthog -->
+Now that we know a bit what a typical feature flag looks like and how to use it without a third-party service, let's look at a real world demo with posthog
+-->

 ---